School meal programs in the United States: National School Lunch Program

 The Food and Nutrition Service (FNS), an agency of the USDA, administers the NSLP at the federal level.
 Within each individual state, the program is administered by a state agency, in most cases the Department of Education.
 (If state law prevents the state from administering the program, the appropriate FNS regional office may administer it instead.)
-The state official in charge of the NSLP works with individual school districts to make sure each lunchroom worker receives the necessary information and supplies.
-Additionally, he or she receives directions from the United States Secretary of Agriculture.
+The state official in charge of the NSLP works with individual school districts to make sure each lunchroom worker receives the necessary information and supplies and receives directions from the United States Secretary of Agriculture.
 School districts that choose to participate in the NSLP follow specific guidelines and receive federal subsidies for each meal they serve.

 The NSLP has relationships with several other federal agencies and programs.
 For example, the Fresh Fruit and Vegetable Program, an initiative of the United States Department of Defense (DoD), allows schools to use USDA entitlement dollars to buy fresh produce.
 The NSLP also works closely with the Temporary Assistance for Needy Families program and the Supplemental Nutrition Assistance Program (SNAP).

 Aside from its impact on public organizations, the NSLP also affects corporate vendors and local businesses.
 The program is designed to help local farmers by purchasing fresh fruits and vegetables, which make their way to schoolchildren.
 Additionally, many companies are reformulating their foods to meet federal guidelines so that they can sell their products to the government.